adedomin/CSC450-project-proposal/final/final.md

 The main object of the project is to process structured documents.
 To accomplish this, the language will offer a plugin system.
-Plugins in this context are merely javascript functions which return$\mbox{\textemdash}$or return a value via a callback, javascript objects.
+Plugins in this context are merely javascript functions which return--or return a value via a callback, javascript objects.

 ```javascript
 // store some input or output buffer